Did marsh plants develop in your artificial wetlands for watewater treatment in an unexpected manner? See answer

 Concerning the horizontal filter system also very surprisingly Typha minima and Thalia dealbata thrives best and should be prefered for possible replanting:

-Answer to 2: Must the plants be replanted?
+Do the plants have to be replanted?

 No, once the marsh plants are established they will regenerate each year for decades.

-Answer to 3: What are the area requirements of artificial wetlands for wastewater treatment?
+What are the area requirements of artificial wetlands for wastewater treatment?

 About 2 to 5 m² per person, 5 -25 m² per m³,if artificially aerated less than 1m²/person equivalent.

-Answer to 4: Do reed plants match with the local flora and fauna?
+Do reed plants match with the local flora and fauna?

 Yes, Phragmites australis and most of the other useful helophytes are cosmopolitan plants.
 Wherever brackish or freshwater moisturise the soil or is appearing at the surface (wadis, oasis, sewage and irrigation water spills), reeds will grow naturally.
 Reed plants could also be used to link fresh water wetlands with salt water wetlands including sabkhas, mangroves and salt marshes (sea grasses are under seawater!).